DragonJoker/Ashes/README.md

 Vulkan and OpenGL renderers are actually written.
 It comes with a set of test applications, to validate the API.

+I've started this project because I need to upgrade my 3D engine (Castor3D), to use Vulkan, and I needed that kind of library, to replace my current renderer (OpenGL).
+I needed a way to work with OpenGL like we need to work with Vulkan.

-It is a WIP, the library is really far from complete!!
+It is still a WIP, the library is far from complete!!

 ## Test applications

 These applications are used to validate the basic functionalities of the library.

+#### Test apps to implement
+- Instantiation.
+- Billboards.
+- Compute particle system.

 ### [Device creation](source/Test/01-DeviceCreation/)